 I think “realism” is legitimate and important (unless we begin to worship it as at a shrine) and I think that writing or speaking that doesn’t at least take some account of truth that is less than pleasing to a subject’s friends or family isn’t helpful.
 But I can’t help thinking that covering a beloved’s wrong is a good thing and important.
 I think the same is true of one we esteem and are grateful to for many good reasons.
 But, understand, I do think that some things need to be dealt with openly and judiciously.
 Sometimes and in certain situations the whistle should be blown!

-But is there not a kind of spirit that can shape us and lead us into seeing (real) evil or shabbiness or purposed violence and urges us to write or speak about it with a salivating fever and relish; urgently feeling the need to tear open the body of humanity to expose the seething wickedness that can be found there?
+But is there not a kind of spirit that can shape us and lead us into seeing (real!) evil or shabbiness or purposed violence and urges us to write or speak about it with a salivating fever and relish; urgently feeling the need to tear open the body of humanity to expose the seething wickedness that can be found there?
 Showing it in movies like Casino or The Good Fellas or newspapers and books that we’re well acquainted with?
 Yes, but we want realism!
 I think that’s a good thing!
-I also think a little of certain kinds of realism goes a long way.
+I also think a very little of certain kinds of realism goes a long way.
+A lot of it is bound to generate contagious cynicism and gloom and smugness in the writers & speakers.

 What kind of realism is it if a husband speaks lovely things of his wife but feels compelled by “honesty” to speak of really distasteful things he finds in her or thinks are in her?